5 Technologies that will enable Digital Transformation

 In this article we discuss technologies that will enable Digital Transformation

-1. Cloud Native Apps and Services
+1. Cloud Native Apps and Services:

-Cloud native is a software development approach that leverages cloud computing to build and run applications in modern dynamic environments.
+One of the top technologies that will enable Digital Transformation, cloud native is a software development approach that leverages cloud computing to build and run applications in modern dynamic environments.

 Consider a cloud native travel application.
 Each segment of the travel app works as a micro service for example – flights, buses, car rentals, or hotels.
 It means that you can build and deploy new application features as independent units that can work seamlessly when integrated.